 - Zones 7-8 can remove row covers from veggies like peas — add a trellis to support their growth!
 If you planted carrots, lettuce, beets, or chard seeds earlier, you can thin out the seedlings now.

-Sow & Plant Indoors Because spring is here, much of our indoor seeding is complete.
-However, if you live in chilly Zone 4, you can sow seeds of cabbage, tomatoes, broccoli, corn, okra, squash, and melons.
+Sow & Plant Indoors because spring is here, much of our indoor seeding is complete.
+However, if you live in chilly Zones 4 & 5, you can start seeds for tomatoes, broccoli, beets, Brussel sprouts, spinach, peppers, kales, peas, and carrots.

 Sow & Plant Outdoors